Satellite & Space Insurance Data

 A further analysis identifies the Equipment at Fault.
 The chart below reveals that half the eight failures were engine related.

 Long March 3 Series, Launch Failures by Equipment at Fault.
 Source: Seradata SpaceTrak

-For more information about SpaceTrak database and how to subscribe, go to seradata.com/spacetrak.
+For more information about satellite insurance data or the SpaceTrak database and how to subscribe, go to seradata.com/spacetrak.
 If you wish to arrange an online demonstration, please contact us by email: email@example.com.